Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 order pressed.
 Taking a finger off a key will promote the next key pressed to
 #1.

-The first key ('n' = 1) is entered in the keyboard buffer (accessible using INKEY$) while keys 2 to 6 can only be accessed via this function.
+The first key (´n´ = 1) is entered in the keyboard buffer (accessible using INKEY$) while keys 2 to 6 can only be accessed via this function.
 Using this function will clear the console input buffer.